master7720/anarchy-skid-list/README.md

 Koolotta - DramaAlert Dev, Abyss, and Virtue skidded 13 different clients into one.

+Gurtex - Has weird Phobos fetish made a whole client after Phobos with almost no security and half ai coded modules.

 ThatN3RD - The developer of Memenight skidded 40 different clients into one.

 Bhopped - Skidded discord for HopCord and sold it to buy money for food.